OriginTrail/ChatDKG/README.md

 # ChatDKG - an open framework for trusted AI based on OriginTrail DKG :rocket:

+**ChatDKG** is a Decentralized Augmented Retrieval (dRAG) focused framework, which includes a set of tools and techniques for building Verifiable AI applications and services.

+It leverages the OriginTrail Decentralized Knowledge Graph technology enabling a neuro-symbolic AI approach for dRAG applications.
+More details on dRAG and associated concepts can be found in the following paper: [Whitepaper 3.0](https://origintrail.io/documents/Verifiable_Internet_for_Artificial_Intelligence_whitepaper_v3_pre_publication.pdf)

 ## Why ChatDKG?

 According to Goldman Sachs Chief Information Officer, Marco Argenti, "the impact of advances in generative artificial intelligence on society could be comparable to the printing press" and with over 91% of top businesses currently investing in AI (NewVantage, 2022), those opportunities might be seized at a very rapid pace.
 However, with the internet already flooded with misinformation, AI is likely to amplify the problem.